boldingd/EclipsePhaseContent/Kainouda2035.md

 >
 > **Bauble**: He's from Mars, he may mean "why are you launching satellites and having them fire microwaves at ground-stations when you're on an asteroid."
 >
-> **Anarcat**: That's actually a pretty common scheme.
+> **anarcat**: That's actually a pretty common scheme.
 > Orbital velocity for the asteroid is *very* slow — much slower than the angular velocity at the surface, because it's spun for gravity.
 > And if you're 150km away, the asteroid takes up a much smaller slice of the sky, instead of blocking off half of it like if you where on the surface.
 > So it ends up being a lot easier to aim at whatever part of the sky you need to.
 >
 > **Bauble**: It's also easy to expand, you just launch another satellite.
 >
-> **Anarcat**: It's easier to build, too.
+> **anarcat**: It's easier to build, too.
 > Remember that the asteroid is spun for gravity; anything you build on the surface will be *hanging off*.
 > It's a lot easier to hang a small ground-station receiver than it is to hang a large comms spar.
 >
 > **Gunslinger#MONOLITH**: Jesus.
-> I *meant* how you need six satellites, because you people can't share.
+> I *meant* how each capitalist society has to have its own satellites, because you people can't share.
 >
-> **Apotheotician**: Actually, they do share, and we do need all that capacity.
-Pick a 48 hour window and we'll probably hit 85% utilization at some point.
-Pick a five-day window and we'll probably exceed our total cap.
+> **Apotheotician**: Actually, they have a peering agreement, so they do share.
+> And we do need all that capacity.
+> Pick a 48 hour window and we'll probably hit 85% utilization at some point.
+> Pick a five-day window and we'll probably exceed our total cap.

-The Comms Consortium manages the maintenance and sharing of the ground-station and cabling; it also manages a bandwidth-sharing arrangement between the various satellites.
+The KCEC manages the maintenance of the ground-stations and connective cabling, and it also oversees a bandwidth-sharing arrangement between the various groups with satellites in orbit.
-The bandwidth-sharing arrangement uses a peering model — basically, they share capacity as required, rather than paying each other for capacity.
+The bandwidth-sharing arrangement uses a peering model — essentially, they share capacity as required, without attempting to track (and bill) their use of each-other's networks.

 The Comms Consortium is also responsible for maintaining the security of the system: the microwave and hard-line links all use quantum encryption, which needs to be coordinated between the system's different users.

 > **Apotheotician**: See?
 Equitable, efficient sharing.